 After three or four miles, I’d be splayed face-down on the sofa, and he’d be like, “So, where are we goin’ now, Ma?”

-Sometimes before we even got to the street, he’d meet Patty or Helen or Michelle from our apartment building, who all adored him.
+Before moving upstate, we split our time between there and Brooklyn.
+And sometimes before we even got to the street, he’d meet Patty or Helen or Michelle from our apartment building, who all adored him.
 And oh was it mutual.
 He’d squeal and yip, waggle his butt, and run up and smoosh against them, just unable to contain himself.
 And he’d bark at their husbands.

 Down the street we sometimes ran into Jeff and John, who’d swoop off their stoop the minute they saw Linus.
 They even bought dog biscuits to keep on hand for him.
 One night when we passed Jeff, we didn’t stop because he was on the phone.
 But he let out a whoop and waved us over.
 He proceeded to tell the guy on the other end Linus’s entire life story—and then ignored him completely talk to Linus, asking over and over, “Who’s a good boy?”

 We’d often stop at the coffee shop on our walks, where he’d make new friends.
 In the summer, I’d often hear a sudden “Ooh!” only to turn and discover Linus had rubbed his cold nose against someone’s bare calf.
 And then there was the firefighter with arms roughly the size of Bluto’s, who cooed baby-talk to him and treated me to a cappucino because he loved him so madly.